googleapis/google-cloud-cpp/google/cloud/documentai/README.md

 # Cloud Document AI API C++ Client Library

-:warning: This library will not be declared GA until the quickstart is operable.

 This directory contains an idiomatic C++ client library for the [Cloud Document AI API][cloud-service], a service that uses machine learning on a scalable cloud-based platform to help your organization efficiently scan, analyze, and understand documents.

-This library is **experimental**.
-Its APIs are subject to change without notice.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).